RohanT766/COLMAP-Mass-Automatic-Reconstruction/README.md

          ...
      ```

-     The script expects to find subfolders inside a directory named `YOUR_ROOT_FOLDER`.
+     The script expects to find subfolders inside a directory named `root_folder`.

 4. **Save Changes**: